mythril-forge/homebrew-classes/barbarian/barbarian-unarmored-defense.md

 ## Unarmored Defense
-While you are not wearing any armor, your Armor Class equals `9 + your Dexterity modifier + your Constitution modifier`.
+While you are not wearing any armor, your Armor Class equals `9 + your Dexterity Modifier + your Constitution Modifier`.
 You can use a shield and still gain this benefit.

 <!--